How To Pack Lamps & Lampshades For Moving

-- Make sure to put enough packing paper or foam when you arrange the light bulbs in the box.
+- Put enough packing paper or foam when you arrange the light bulbs in the box.

 - Fill gaps so bulbs can’t move around.

-- Put some extra bubble wrap or packing material on top of the box ahead of sealing it.
+- Place some extra bubble wrap or packing material on top of the box ahead of sealing it.

 - Be sure to label the box as “fragile”, so you or your movers are extra careful when the time to move and transport it comes.

-A note on caution comes from renovation professionals at Veejay’s.
-Experts warn that incandescent bulbs contain mercury, which is extremely toxic if let loose in the atmosphere, so you’re not supposed to ship such products unless licensed and have the proper logistics and handling.
+A note of caution comes from renovation professionals at Veejay's.
+Experts warn incandescent bulbs contain mercury, which is extremely toxic if let loose in the atmosphere, so you’re not supposed to ship such products unless licensed and have the proper logistics and handling.